whatnick/CS5464_Breakout/README.md

 Features include:
 - RC networks for sampling Voltage and Current.
-- Crystal to provide clock ASIC.
+- Crystal to provide clock to ASIC.